 Welcome to the Marina Industries Association (MIA).
 The MIA is the peak industry body for the marina industries in Australia, Asia and the Pacific regions.
 MIA is dedicated to the needs of marina owners and operators of berthing, mooring, storage and slipway/workshop facilities connected to sailing, cruising and general boating.
 MIA also services the needs of vendor businesses that supply goods and services to marinas.
 MIA has members in many countries and has a growing influence in the marina industries across the wider Asian region.

 MIA's mission is to support the sustainable development of the marina industries through education, research and accreditation programs.
 MIA has an active Board and associated committees across 11 areas of activity.

-In 2013 the MIA in partnership with the Boating Industries Alliance Australia (BIAA) delivered another successful International Conference and Exhibition under the banner of Marine13.
 MIA is providing a well-established and internationally recognised career training pathway for the marina industries and is a founding member of the Global Marina Institute (GMI).
 GMI ensures a high and internationally consistent standard of training is delivered across the globe by its partners MIA and the British Marine Federation (BMF).
-In the 18 months to June 2013 MIA has delivered 21 training courses in seven countries plus a joint venture Intermediate Marina Management course with the BMF held in the UAE.

 MIA has had a long standing research partnership with the Recreational Marine Research Centre based at Michigan State University.
-As a result of this partnership MIA published the ground breaking 2011 Health of the Australian Marina Industry Survey that reported on the economic, social and environmental performance of marinas in Australia.
-The survey identified for example that excluding contractors, there are 15,900 people employed at Australia’s 256 marinas.
-These marinas offer storage for around 75,000 boats.
-This and other survey data is available within this web site.
-An updated survey will be released late 2013/early 2014.
+As a result of this partnership MIA will soon publish the 2013 Health of the Australian Marina Industry Survey that will report on the economic, social and environmental performance of marinas in Australia.
+This and other survey data will be available on this website shortly.